siegy22/openbao-helm/CONTRIBUTING.md

-# Contributing to Vault Helm
+# Contributing to OpenBao Helm

-**Please note:** We take Vault's security and our users' trust very seriously.
+**Please note:** We take OpenBao's security and our users' trust very seriously.
-If you believe you have found a security issue in Vault, please responsibly disclose by contacting us at security@hashicorp.com.
+If you believe you have found a security issue in OpenBao, please responsibly disclose by contacting us at openbao-security@lists.lfedge.org.

 **First:** if you're unsure or afraid of _anything_, just ask or submit the issue or pull request anyways.
 You won't be yelled at for giving it your best